Barriers and challenges of hybrid instruction

 The barriers and challenges of hybrid instruction

-While there are many advantages of using a blended approach for a course, there are also barriers of which faculty should be aware of before starting in order to be well-informed about the approach on which they are about to begin.
+While there are many advantages of using a blended approach for a course, there are also barriers that faculty should be aware of before starting to be well-informed about the approach on which they are about to begin.
 Some of these barriers can be avoided by talking with an instructional designer.

 Barriers for faculty